pjotrp/deploy/README.md

     "err": "FAIL"
 }
 ```

+Note that the message queue contains fields for the time stamp, the executed command and stdout/stderr.
+These are important for trouble shooting down the line.

 Check jq out.
 It has a lot of powerful filters.
 To get the
 last status of services do